Earthlock

 Earthlock (formerly titled Earthlock: Festival of Magic) is a role-playing video game developed and published by the Norwegian company Snowcastle Games for Xbox One, Microsoft Windows, OS X, Linux, PlayStation 4, and Wii U. The Xbox One version was launched on September 1, 2016 worldwide.
 The Windows, OS X, and Linux versions, initially planned for release at the same time as the Xbox One release, were postponed to September 27, 2016.
 The game is planned to be the first volume of an Earthlock trilogy.
+The Wii U version was released on September 7, 2017 in Europe, and on September 14, 2017 in North America.
 A version for the Nintendo Switch was released on March 8, 2018.
+The game received mixed reviews from critics, who were heavily divided.
+Some called it a nostalgic throwback with memorable characters, while others panned its design as dated, and its art style, gameplay and/or story as bland or unoriginal.

-A sequel, titled Earthlock 2, is scheduled for a 2023 release.
+A sequel, titled Earthlock 2, was announced in July 2020.

 Gameplay

 The game plays as a non-linear role-playing video game with turn based battles.
 In combat, characters fight in pairs - a "warrior" and a "protector".
 The warrior uses consumable items such as ammunition, while the protector can perform spells like healing and shields.
 When the characters are damaged by enemies, they accumulate support points, which can be used to activate other moves.
 Pairing different combinations of characters unlocks different moves and tactics, greatly affecting the flow of battle.